 SECURE ONLINE CONNECTIONS WITH A VPN

-The most obvious online privacy solution is to have him use a Virtual Private Network (VPN).
+The most obvious online privacy solution is to have them use a Virtual Private Network (VPN).
 A VPN is software that adds a layer of encryption so that traffic to or from the computer is scrambled before it reaches the network.
 If someone’s nefariously monitoring the Wi-Fi network, the traffic is then unintelligible and safe.

 * Enable 2-factor authentication for any sites that support it (including Instagram, Twitter, SnapChat, Google Docs, TikTok, and many more).